Ready to make a difference in sustainable electronics?

-We aim to drive a sustainable future for electronic manufacturing by thoroughly evaluating the entire product life cycle through Life Cycle Analysis (LCA).
-By exploring feasible transferability to industry though using Technology Readiness Level (TRL) assessments, we strive to build a more responsible electronic future.
+A sustainable future for electronic manufacturing starts by thoroughly evaluating a product's entire life cycle through Life Cycle Analysis (LCA).
+By exploring feasible transferability to industry through Technology Readiness Level (TRL) assessments, we strive to build a more responsible electronic future.

-To meet the urgent need for sustainable solutions that minimize waste and maximize resource efficiency, we advocate for the principles of circular electronics.
-We emphasize six fundamental principles: Reduce, Reuse, Recycle, Repair, Remanufacture, and Recover.
+To meet the urgent need for sustainable solutions that minimize waste and maximize resource efficiency, we advocate the principles of circular electronics, nine of which are fundamental: Rethink, Redesign, Reduce, Reuse, Recycle, Repair, Remanufacture, Refurbish, and Recover.
 These principles guide us in transforming the way electronics are designed, produced, and consumed, promoting sustainability at every stage of their lifecycle.

-In the pursuit of sustainability design approaches, we delve into the life span and fate small electronic devices.
+In the pursuit of design sustainability, we delve into the life span and fate of small electronic devices.
 To address environmental concerns, we adopt three key strategies:

 Disposable biomarker detector

 For short-lived products, we prioritize materials that enable bio-sourcing, clean incineration, or biodegradability.
-By carefully selecting eco-friendly materials we ensure responsible disposable practices.
+By carefully selecting eco-friendly materials we ensure responsible disposal practices.

 Smart agriculture sensor for leaf monitoring